AdrianMastronardi/agentic-ai-bibliography/README.md

 This is not a finished product.
 It is a living document—and an invitation.
 Contributions, critiques, and suggestions are welcome.
 Let’s raise the floor of what we consider best practice, and collectively build a foundation that goes beyond shortcuts.

+> 📌 **Format Note**
+> Each entry in this bibliography follows a consistent format: a brief description summarizing the contribution, followed by inline links to available resources.
+> - The structure is: **Author – *Title* (Year)**, abstract, and links to internal or external sources.
+> - All links are placed at the end of the paragraph for clarity and compactness.
+> - Entries are grouped by theme to guide exploration.

+## 1. Foundational Concepts

+To build truly agentic systems, we must revisit the early visions that treated the computer not just as a tool, but as a thinking partner.
+These foundational texts shaped the original dream of human-computer symbiosis.

+- **J.C.R.
+Licklider – *Man-Computer Symbiosis* (1960)**
+  A visionary essay that imagines a future where humans and computers collaborate closely, each doing what they do best.
+Licklider argues that progress in computing would come not from automation, but from symbiosis—interactive systems that augment human thought.
+[Read the full paper from this repo](./papers/licklider-man-computer-symbiosis.pdf).
+[Read the full paper from the source](https://openlib.org/home/krichel/courses/lis654/readings/licklider60_man_comput_symbios.pdf).

+- **Douglas Engelbart – *Augmenting Human Intellect* (1962)**
+  A foundational report proposing the use of computers to amplify human intelligence.
+Engelbart lays out principles that would later lead to the invention of the mouse, hypertext, and interactive computing.
+Essential reading to understand the original ethos behind building systems that empower human agency.
+[Read the full paper from this repo](./papers/engelbart-augmenting-human-intellect.pdf).
+[Read the full paper from the source](https://www.dougengelbart.org/pubs/papers/scanned/Doug_Engelbart-AugmentingHumanIntellect.pdf).